vincy/PHP-Router/README.md

 <a name="trigger"/>
 #### Trigger apps errors
-To return errors instead of data use the Router::setError($msg) method:
+To return errors instead of data use the Router::returnError($error) method:
 ```php
 class Animal
 {